-The Certificate Program may be taken for personal enrichment,
+The Certificate Course may be taken for personal enrichment,

 hottest design centers with people in the know as your guides.

 Guest speakers offer first-hand knowledge with inside tips

 and personal experience.
 This fun and exciting Course is